Victoria Legal Aid (VLA) may remove from the panel for a specified period the name of:

 The law firm or the lawyer may show cause

 If the law firm or lawyer gives written notice of their intention to show cause why they should not be removed, then VLA’s Board of Directors will refer the matter to the chairperson of the panel of independent reviewers.
-See Reconsideration and review of decisions for further discussion of the panel of independent reviewers.
+See for further discussion of the panel of independent reviewers.

 Process of independent review